brunacmendes/data_science/README.md

 |---------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|
 | [AirBnB Listings Data Analysis (Toronto)](link) |  I used the City of Toronto summarized dataset to take some insights from the data (exploratory analysis).|

-## About me

-I am always open to new challenges and developing new skills because I believe multi disciplinarity can enhance personal and professional lifes.
-I'm currently a Data Science student building knowledge to solve real problems using data.
-My academic background includes a Bachelor's degree in Computer Science at Instituto Federal de Educação, Ciência e Tecnologia de Minas Gerais (IFMG), with technical proficiencies in Python, Computer Vision, Machine Learning and years of experience developing software.